90-Second Read: Hantavirus concerns grow as US officials monitor cases linked to cruise ship outbreak

 Published

-Published May 12, 2026
+Published May 13, 2026

 Health officials work to reassure the public as concerns grow over a Hantavirus outbreak tied to a cruise ship.
-PHILADELPHIA (WPVI) -- Health officials are working to reassure the public as concerns grow over a Hantavirus outbreak tied to a cruise ship, with additional monitoring underway in the United States.
 Two people in Maryland are now being monitored after taking an overseas flight with a passenger, who has tested positive for Hantavirus, from the affected cruise ship.
-Meanwhile, American passengers linked to the outbreak have returned to the United States for quarantine, with one testing positive and another showing symptoms.
-One is undergoing treatment and the other one is undergoing further evaluation and monitoring," said Dr.
+In New Jersey, health officials are also monitoring two people who were not on the cruise ship but may have been exposed during air travel.

-Health experts stress that the situation is not comparable to the COVID-19 pandemic and say the risk to the general public remains low.
 No, it's not rampant yet, but surely people are expressing concern about cruise ships.
-They're expressing concerns about this disease spreading, and here's why, because this version of the virus, this Andes version of the virus, has person-to-person transmission abilities," Halkitis added.
 If it's a risk you're not willing to take, there's probably places you should not go, and maybe a cruise ship is one of those places.
-Anish Mehta, chief of infectious diseases at Emory University Hospital.
+Two were transported to the specialized communicable diseases unit at Emory University Hospital in Atlanta, where doctors are evaluating their condition.

 Source reference